Burp reports package

 More possible options in config:

-[inventory_columns] server = servidor status = status sub_status = status (detailed) client_name = device name [inventory_status] not_inventory_in_burp = not in inventory in_many_servers = duplicated in_inventory_updated = ok inactive_in_burp: wrong not active inactive_not_in_burp: ignored inactive spare_not_in_burp = ignored spare in_inventory_not_in_burp = absent spare_in_burp = wrong spare in burp inactive_in_burp = wrong not active spare = spare active = active [email_notification] email_to = root@localhost smtp_password = email_from = firstname.lastname@example.org smtp_server = localhost smtp_login = smtp_mode = normal smtp_port = 25 foot_notes = a sample notes in the end of your email
+[inventory_columns] burpui_apiurl = http://user:pass@servername/api server = servidor status = status sub_status = status (detailed) client_name = device name [inventory_status] not_inventory_in_burp = not in inventory in_many_servers = duplicated in_inventory_updated = ok inactive_in_burp: wrong not active inactive_not_in_burp: ignored inactive spare_not_in_burp = ignored spare in_inventory_not_in_burp = absent spare_in_burp = wrong spare in burp inactive_in_burp = wrong not active spare = spare active = active [email_notification] email_to = root@localhost smtp_password = email_from = email@example.com smtp_server = localhost smtp_login = smtp_mode = normal smtp_port = 25 foot_notes = a sample notes in the end of your email [format_text] name_length = 15 # This allows you to choose the name length for column in print to stdout all_column_length = 11 # This allows you to choose the length for all columns except name column in print to stdout

 To send email it uses pyzmail, so all options here are valid: http://www.magiksys.net/pyzmail/ I have successfully tested with smtp relay with no authentication and with gmail account, in my case I had to generate an “application password” in my account, logon of google.